natanieljoshe/natanieljoshe.github.io/README.md

 # natanieljoshe.github.io

-this is my first website but it's not going well
+this is my first website and it's really great also exciting